Maxx2929494/Squre-root-of-matrix/README.md

 # Squre-root-of-matrix
-OMR project "square root of matrix" 2025
+This codebase containes the code used in the OMR project "square root of matrix" 2025.